University of the Assumption in Congo

-The University of the Assumption in Congo (UAC) is a university located in Butembo, within the Democratic Republic of the Congo.
+The Université de l'Assomption au Congo (UAC) is a university located in Butembo, within the Democratic Republic of the Congo.

 It was established to provide religious, particularly Assumptionists, with a university-level philosophical education to continue their priesthood training.
 Later, it also opened to laypeople, as a private educational institution of Catholic orientation.
 As a private Catholic technical university, its teaching is non-denominational.

 History

 In 1982, the Saint Augustine Philosophat of Bulengera was created to primarily train religious or recommended major seminarians in philosophical studies preparing for theology in view of Assumptionist priesthood.
 The Philosophat is characterized by its veneration for Saint Augustine and his intellectual and spiritual heritage.
 From his thought, the Philosophat adopted the motto: